diamond-gold/MiniBosses/README.md

   - - item 1;0;1; #ID;Damage;Count;NBT hex
     - command CONSOLE say [{BOSS}] Top 2 Damage by {PLAYER}
   minions: #minions will inherit data of respective Boss and any data specified below will override inherited data
-  #minions will disappear once out of range from spawn position or if target lost
+  #minions will disappear once out of range from spawn position or if target is lost
-  - name: BossName #you can use any boss, x,y,z,world will be automatically replaced with random position within spawnRange
+  - name: BossName #you can use any boss, x,y,z,world will be automatically replaced with a random position within spawnRange
     spawnInterval: 100 #in ticks
     spawnRange: 5 #random position within this range from current Boss position will be selected as spawn position
     health: 1 #optional override